-Ah, Valentine’s Day the perfect time to celebrate love!
-What could be more impressive than a heart shaped cake decorated with fresh raspberries filling and white chocolate frosting!
+Ah, Valentine’s Day is the perfect time to celebrate love!
+What could be more impressive than a heart-shaped cake decorated with fresh raspberries filling and white chocolate frosting!
 Hearts are my favorite shape, and I carry the motif in my jewelry, clothing, and home accessories.
-For Valentine’s Day, I bring out all my heart decorated serving pieces to set my table.
+I bring out all my heart-decorated serving pieces to set my table for Valentine’s Day.

 I have many go-to cake recipes depending on the size and type of cake I want to make.
-This recipe, one of my favorites, is a tender, moist cake perfect for birthdays and special occasions, yet simple enough to use for regular cupcakes.
-In this recipe, I used my favorite, King Arthur Unbleached Cake Flour Blend, which results in a high rising cake with a moist, tender crumb.
+One of my favorites, this recipe is a tender, moist cake perfect for birthdays and special occasions, yet simple enough to use for regular cupcakes.
+I used my favorite, King Arthur Unbleached Cake Flour Blend, for this recipe, which results in a high rising cake with a moist, tender crumb.

 2 3/4 cups King Arthur Cake Flour Blend

 1 2/3 cups sugar; superfine sugar is best

 3/4 cup (12 tablespoons) unsalted butter, softened, Cabot Creamery

 4 large eggs whites plus 1 whole large egg*

 1 cup full-fat vanilla yogurt or 1 cup whole milk*

 2 teaspoons vanilla extract